williamszk/page-speed-automation/README.md

 ## To-do

+- [ ] We should have a way to tell which URL we are analyzing, it should be in the body of the json and also in the name, maybe we can set up the url to be analyze inside a config file and pass the config file path as a parameter to the main.js program as a CLI argument
+- [ ] Save the downloaded json into my personal S3 bucket, I need to setup the bucket then to allow the host machine to be able to access the S3 bucket.
 - [ ] Setup crontab to run the script every day.
 - [ ] let's implement the local save, just use the local file system;
       this decision should come from a config file; we'll call the `repository`